deadlysyn/retriever/README.md

 }
 ```

-Of course the idea is not to print things out, but to use the values
+Of course the idea is not to print things out, but to use the returned values.
-from the retuned map of credentials. `Fetch()` returns a map
+`Fetch()` returns a map of credentials with keys equal to the secret names.
-with keys equal to the secret names.
 Let's see that in action:

 ```yaml
 type: parameter